openrport/openrport/README.md

 sudo rport --service install --service-user rport --config /etc/rport/rport.conf
 ```
 Open the config file `/etc/rport/rport.conf` and adjust it to your needs.
 (See below.)
-Finally start the rport client and optioanlly register it in the auto-start.
+Finally, start the rport client and optionally register it in the auto-start.
 ```
 systemctl start rport
 systemctl enable rport